bekk/bekk-christmas/post/thecloud/fan-out-fan-in-for-maximum-scalability-with-durable-functions.md

 }
 ```

-This way, the (sub)orchestrator will not fail even if one of its activities fails, while still using retries for transient errors.
+This way, the (sub-)orchestrator will not fail even if one of its activities fails, while still using retries for transient errors.
 And you are able to control how to handle the application error.
 Of course, you may still pass information about the failed activity to the orchestrator using exceptions or status objects.

 ## Full example